VikParuchuri/vikparuchuri.com/source/_posts/2013-07-29-making-instrumental-music-from-scratch.markdown

 Maybe I'm being a control freak, but it would be nice to have complete control over exactly what is being played and how it is being played, rather than making a "remixing engine" (although the remixing engine is cool).
 It would also kind of fulfill my on-and-off ambition of playing the guitar (I'm really bad at it).

 Enter the [MIDI format](http://en.wikipedia.org/wiki/MIDI).
 The MIDI format lets you specify pitch, velocity, and instrument.
 You can specify different instruments in different tracks, and then combine the tracks to make a song.
-You can write the song into what is basically a text file, after which you can covert it to sound (I'll describe this process a bit more further down).
+You can write the song into a file, after which you can covert it to sound (I'll describe this process a bit more further down).
 Using the power of MIDI, we can quickly define music from the ground up using a computer, and then play it back.

 Now that we know that something like MIDI exists, we can define our algorithm like this: